 Piazza Castello, 27

-Pastificio de Filippis: I went here just for a quick lunch but ended up staying longer.
+I went here just for a quick lunch but ended up staying longer.
 Filippis is bang in the middle of the busiest street and serves the yummiest Piemontese food.
-I tried their gnocchetti and paired it with a glass of Barolo and fresh salad.
+Highly recommend you to try their gnocchetti and pair it with a glass of Barolo and fresh salad.

 Via Giuseppe Luigi Lagrange, 39